CZhaoYoung/EECS149-Group-project/README.md

 ## Achitecture
 ![image](https://github.com/CZhaoYoung/EECS149-Group-project/blob/master/architecture_drawings/diagram.png)

-(1) BLE communication.
+(1) BLE communication:<br>
 Actor manipulates computer by pressing the start button or moving button to control the kobuki.
-Eventually, the command is sent to the leader of kobukis from the computer by BLE,  and then the leader kobuki will advertise the commands by BLE to other kobukis to realize communication with each other.
+Eventually, the command is sent to the leader of kobukis from the computer by BLE,  and then the leader kobuki will advertise the commands by BLE to other kobukis to realize communication with each other. <br>
-(2) UWB communication:
+(2) UWB communication: <br>
 We will utilize the UWB device (DWM 1001C) to form the distance measurement system to detect the distance between each kobukis.
-We apply the “ 4 anchors + 3 Tags + 1 Listener” system configuration option in our project, by configuring one of the devices as a listener device, the data can be captured to a PC directly.
+We apply the “ 4 anchors + 3 Tags + 1 Listener” system configuration option in our project, by configuring one of the devices as a listener device, the data can be captured to a PC directly. <br>
-(3) Coordinate System Establishment.
+(3) Coordinate System Establishment:<br>
 As we have the data from the listener (DWM1001C), we can build a coordinate system by setting the location of the leader kobuki as an origin.
-The initial orientation of the kobuki can be obtained by pressing the start button to move the kobuki and then to get the vector, which can be regarded as the initial orientation of the kobuki.
+The initial orientation of the kobuki can be obtained by pressing the start button to move the kobuki and then to get the vector, which can be regarded as the initial orientation of the kobuki.<br>

 ## State Machine
 ![image]()